Shigeru Ishiba: Cabinet minister and LDP leadership campaigns

 Ishiba was reappointed parliamentary vice minister of Agriculture under the Mori Cabinet in July 2000 but was switched to the position of deputy director general of the Defense Agency in December.
 He was replaced when the Koizumi Cabinet was appointed.
 When Koizumi reshuffled the cabinet in September 2002, Ishiba became Director General of the Defense Agency, entering the cabinet for the first time.
 Ishiba served as director general during the 2003 invasion of Iraq by an American-led coalition.
-He defended the legality of the invasion and paved the way for the first overseas deployment of the Japanese Self-Defense Forces without UN mandate, sending troops to Iraq in January 2004 to assist with reconstruction efforts.
+He defended the legality of the invasion and paved the way for the first overseas deployment of the Japanese Self-Defense Forces without a UN mandate, sending troops to Iraq in January 2004 to assist with reconstruction efforts.
 He left cabinet in September 2004.

 Ishiba was appointed as the Minister of Defense in the cabinet of Prime Minister Yasuo Fukuda on 26 September 2007, serving in that post until 1 August 2008.
 Ishiba was the second person in the cabinet of Fukuda to express belief in the existence of UFOs after Nobutaka Machimura.
 Asked on a response to a hypothetical appearance of a UFO, Ishiba said that it would be "difficult" to determine if such an incident amounted to an airspace violation, saying that a UFO was technically not an aircraft from a foreign country.
 In the same interview, he jokingly said that he would mobilize the Japan Self-Defense Forces in response to an appearance by Godzilla.